Skip to content

 Accidental explosions

-Since the beginning of data collection in 1979 by the Small Arms Survey, only one accidental explosion was reported in Malawi.
+Since the Small Arms Survey began collecting data in 1979, one accidental explosion has been reported in Malawi.

 Year Location Owner/manager Deaths Injuries